 - 1. CDCPS will encourage physical activity through extracurricular physical activity programs, such as physical activity clubs, intramural, or interscholastic sports programs. - 2.
-The school will participate in health screenings, including vision, hearing, and postural screenings. - 3.
+The school will participate in health screenings, including vision, hearing, and postural screenings dependent on health and safety protocols related to COVID-19 and implementation of learning plans. - 3.
 The school will encourage parents to enroll children and families in health insurance programs